mre/vscode-snippet/README.md

 ### Restoring with the built-in backup mechanism

-vscode-snippet creates backups of your snippets upon deleting, renaming, moving or saving snippets.
-These backups are stored **locally** on your machine.
+vscode-snippet creates backups of your snippets when you delete, rename, move or save snippets.
+These backups are stored **locally** on your computer.

 To restore a backup: